|

 are just perfect and human.
 And so is Thomas Rajna.
 If Spanish

-Dance No. 2, 'Oriental', is my favorite when played by Alicia
+Dance No. 2, 'Oriental', is my favorite as played by Alicia

 de Laroccha, just listen to Spanish Dance No. 11, 'Arabesca',